Kevin-M1/Kevin-M1/README.md

 # <a href="https://www.linkedin.com/in/kevin-mejia-901039270/">Kevin M</a>'s IT and Cybersecurity Project Portfolio 🔐

-I'm deeply passionate about cybersecurity and thrive on solving complex challenges through practical, hands-on projects.
-From vulnerability management to threat detection, these experiences have allowed me to explore the dynamic nature of the cybersecurity landscape.
-I invite you to take a look at my work and see how I've contributed to strengthening security operations and processes
+I'm deeply passionate about cybersecurity and IAM.
+I thrive on solving complex challenges through practical, hands-on projects.
+From vulnerability management to threat detection—and now enforcing least-privilege access and secure authentication—these experiences let me explore the dynamic cybersecurity landscape.
+I invite you to check out my work to see how I strengthen security operations, processes, and identity controls.

 ## ⚠️ Vulnerability Management Projects